- What is the role of the Higher Education Licensure Commission?

 Any student interested in transferring credit hours should check with the receiving institution to determine to what extent, if any, credit hours can be transferred.
 The receiving institution has sole discretion as to whether or not credits transfer.
 Prior to enrollment, students are encouraged to determine whether their educational goals will be met through attendance at a particular institution. [top]

 Transcripts are certified copies of the records as they appeared in the Office of the Registrar upon the school’s closing.
 Individuals can request copies of their transcripts from the HELC by submitting a completed Transcript Request Form, found here.
 Official copies, which bear the seal of the Commission, must be mailed directly to the institutions.
 Transcripts that are issued directly to students are considered unofficial copies.
 Please allow 30 days for the processing of transcript requests.
 To see a list of student records maintained by the HELC select here. [top]

 Persons who have experienced legal or ethical problems with a postsecondary educational institution should first exhaust the institution’s internal complaint process.
-If not satisfied with the outcome, a complaint may be submitted to the HELC by selecting here.
+If not satisfied with the outcome, a complaint may be submitted to the HELC by clicking here.
 Complainants will be asked to provide contact information for themselves and the institution, dates of attendance, a full description of the problem, relevant documents to support the complaint and the desired outcome.
 Complaints are made available to the institution/alleged violator so that they may file a response to the allegations.
 Investigation and resolution of complaints take varying amounts of time.
-Please note: The HELC cannot act on anonymous complaints. [top]
+Please note: The HELC cannot respond to anonymous complaints [top]